 - Scenic drive

 - Canoeing and kayaking

-Features: nestled in the foredunes with easy access to the beach for swimming, fishing or walking.
+Features: nestled in the foredunes with easy access to the beach.

 Location: 32km east of Water Park Creek and approximately 6km south of Nine Mile Access Track.